Glasgow Seed Library

 How can I get involved?

 Glasgow Seed library is produced and activated by you.
 When the library is safely relocated in our building, you may leave seeds and take seeds, at any time while CCA is open.
-At the moment, we are operating an online form for you to request and deposit seeds.
-You can grow, save and return seed every year.

 You can also join free events over the growing season.
 There are free practical workshops, regular Seedy Socials, online Skills Seminars, as well as talks about seed sharing, food politics and land justice.
 We encourage all library growers to contribute their knowledge and experiences to this programme.
 Email email@example.com if you have an idea for an event.